Sgt-Imalas/Sgt_Imalas-Oni-Mods/README.md

 Low quality AI-generated PRs will not be accepted, this includes but is not limited to:
 - Commits authored or co-authored by coding agents
-- large, ai-generated comment blocks in source code
+- large, ai-generated comment blocks in source code (keep comments concise and only use them when needed, code should be self documenting)
+- any form of ai-generated asset generation